AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 # Uninstall modules

 This section discusses how to uninstall one or more modules.
 During uninstallation, you can optionally remove the modules' code, database schema, and database data.
-You can create backups first so you can recover the data at a later time.
+You can create backups first so you can recover the data later.

 You should uninstall a module only if you're certain you won't use it.
 Instead of uninstalling a module, you can disable it as discussed in [Enable or disable modules](manage-modules.md).

 >[!NOTE]
 >
->This command checks _only_ dependencies declared in the `composer.json` file.
+>This command checks that only dependencies declared in the `composer.json` file.
 If you uninstall a [module](https://glossary.magento.com/module) that is _not_ defined in the `composer.json` file, this command uninstalls the module without checking for dependencies.
 This command does _not_, however, remove the module's code from the file system.
 You must use file system tools to remove the module's code (for example, `rm -rf <path to module>`).
 As an alternative, you can [disable](manage-modules.md) non-Composer modules.

 ## Uninstall modules